 - 201.1 Competitions with limited participation may be held under special competition rules as approved by USSA.
-Any such rules must be published in the announcement. - U201.1.1 USSA may sanction organizers who, through their own fault, prepare competitions so poorly that they have to be canceled by the Jury or the TD. - U201.1.2 Organizers who hold competitions involving competitors not qualified under articles 203-204.1.7 have violated the USSA Competition Rules and measures are to be taken against them by USSA. - 201.6 Types of Competitions

-USSA Alpine Ski Competitions consist of:

-201.6.2 Downhill (DH), Slalom (SL), Giant Slalom (GS), Super G (SG), Combined and Team Competitions
+Any such rules must be published in the announcement. - U201.1.1 USSA may sanction organizers who, through their own fault, prepare competitions so poorly that they have to be canceled by the Jury or the TD. - U201.1.2 Organizers who hold competitions involving competitors not qualified under articles 203 through 204.1.7 have violated the USSA Competition Rules and measures are to be taken against them by USSA. - 201.6 Types of Competitions - USSA Alpine Ski Competitions consist of: - 201.6.2 Downhill (DH), Slalom (SL), Giant Slalom (GS), Super G (SG), Super Combined (SC), Dual/Parallel (DU), Kinder Kombi (KK), SkillsQuest (SQ) and Team Competitions.